-The surfactant sodium lauryl sulphate (SLS) which is added to the majority of the toothpastes you will find on your local supermarket shelves.
+Sodium lauryl sulphate (SLS) is a surfactant which is added to the majority of the toothpastes you will find on your local supermarket shelves.

 SLS is used in toothpaste to make it foam when you brush your teeth.
 The foam does not make the toothpaste more effective, and can cause severe gum irritation leading to gingivitis.

 A study in Oslo showed that when mouth ulcer sufferers stopped using SLS toothpastes, there was a 60% reduction in their symptoms.

 The mouth is a sensitive area of the body and it is only natural that what can irritate your skin can also irritate your mouth.

 SLS is known to dissolve proteins and has been shown to cause damage to oral tissues and is linked to conditions such as gingivitis, receding gums and recurrent mouth ulcers.